alaffin12/stackedit/Caught by Stradh.md

 Characters searching this space find nothing more than a few old, abandoned bird's nests.

 #### The Megaliths
 The megaliths here were raised by the ancient peoples of Barovia, in in honour of the Three Ladies.
 Each moss-covered stone bears a crude carving, representing a figure from the mythos - one is engraved with a raven, another with a spider and a third with a wolf.
+The fourth has chaotic, unintelligible sigils etched into it.
+Ravens circle overhead, and on the ground in the middle is a small pile of children's teeth - which the hags are using to weaken the natural order of Barovia for Stradh.

-The fourth has chaotic,   Anyone with a passing familiarity with Barovian culture and history can make a DC 15 Intelligence (History or Religion) check to identify that three of the stones represent the Seeker, the Weaver and the Huntress and that the fourth represent the Shadow - a forced opposed to the ladies.
+Anyone with a passing familiarity with Barovian culture and history can make a DC 15 Intelligence (History or Religion) check to identify that three of the stones represent the Seeker (Raven), the Weaver  and the Huntress and that the fourth represent the Shadow - a forced opposed to the ladies.